From The Theme

 WHAT WE SET OUT TO DO

-We set out to develop a sensor network for a virtual world, and to develop protocols and tools that combine that sensor network with real-world sensor networks so that they can interoperate.
+We set out to develop a sensor network for a virtual world, and to develop protocols and tools that combine Virtual and real-world networks so that they can interoperate.

 WHAT WE FOUND